ashtonlance/ashtonlance-portfolio-vuepress/portfolio/works/project-1.md

 BA wanted a site that was flexible, predictable and reflected their unique body of work.
 They provided the designs and I did the rest.
 Craft CMS was chosen for its flexibility and ease of use.

+The homepage includes a scrolling wall of images that each link to a showcase on that project.
+Lots of technical steps (such as advanced caching techniques) had to be taken to keep this page performant.

 ![](/upload/ba.gif "Belief Work Grid")